QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-objects.md

 manifest as errors or warnings, depending on the certainty of occurrence.
 Leveraging tools like SPARK to further elucidate or validate error probabilities would be advantageous.

-Additionally, adopting certain coding practices can bolster safety and
-consistency:

-- By default, pointer objects should be limited to mitigate unnecessary aliasing and enhance memory safety.
-- Limited types should consistently be accessed via limited references.
-- Some warnings, especially those related to "use after move" in parameters (due to their non-local impact), should escalate to errors.